Add to MyChemicals Print Friendly Page

 Other Characteristics

-The structure of the simplest peroxide H2O2 is H-O-O-H. Organic peroxides derive by the replacement of one or both of the H atoms in this compound by organic groups.
+Peroxides are characterized by the presence of an O-O single bond (peroxide linkage).
+The structure of the simplest peroxide, hydrogen peroxide (H2O2), is H-O-O-H. As an inorganic peroxide, hydrogen peroxide is covered under Inorganic Oxidizing Agents (Reactivity Group 44).
+Organic peroxides are derived by the replacement of one or both of the H atoms in this compound by organic groups.
 Hydroperoxides result from the replacement of just one of the H atoms by an organic group.
-Thus, ethyl hydroperoxide has the formula C2H5-O-O-H. Some organic compounds form dangerous levels of explosive peroxides by autoxidation when exposed to the air during storage.
+Thus, ethyl hydroperoxide has the formula C2H5-O-O-H. Some organic compounds form dangerous levels of explosive peroxides by autoxidation when exposed to air during storage.
 These peroxides generally form slowly and are explosive when taken to dryness.
 Many peroxide solutions are inhibited to prevent decomposition to give oxygen and other products.
 Such reactions are often catalyzed by impurities in the absence of inhibition.
 When it occurs, such decompositions release very reactive free radicals that can initiate other reactions: peroxides are widely used as polymerization initiators.
 Peroxides are used in the paper industry (for bleaching), in making textiles (for bleaching), as oxidizers in organic synthesis reactions, as blowing agents, and in propellant formulations.

 Examples